 Karina Matheus is Venezuelan-American, London-based artist.
-She was born in Caracas, Venezuela from Italian and German roots.
+She was born in Caracas, Venezuela and lived 11 years in Miami, USA.
 She attended the Cristobal Rojas School of Arts and School of Arts of Central University in her hometown.
 She studied music, photography, literature, and dance, disciplines that developed even more her artistic vision.
 She also earned a BA in Mass Communications with Film and Video Production Specialization from Andres Bello Catholic University and Marketing Specialization from Metropolitan University, both in Venezuela.

 Her pieces are in Private Collections in UK, USA, and Latin America.

 "Matheus’ works combine primal gestures, strong brushstrokes, and fistful touches on canvas.
 Her energetic and intense pictorial field dynamically expands and contracts, evoking greater forces of the universe.
 Her non-objective imagery is associated with the heritage of the New York School. "